DHRUVvkdv/RAG-Chatbot-Backend/README.md

 # populate_database.py

 This utility script populates a Chroma vector database with text chunks extracted from PDF documents.
 It's designed for a RAG (Retrieval-Augmented Generation) application.

+# Challenges:

+- if you dont have get error from streamlit / aws about not giving api key, go their environment and provide the key there.

 ## Features: